Educational and Social Research (MRes, PGDip and PGCert)

 The University reserves the right to amend previously announced fees, if necessary.
 For a full list fees that may be applicable, please see the fee schedule.

-- IELTS with an overall grade of at least 7.0 with a minimum of 7.0 in each sub test; or
+- (IELTS) International English Language Testing System when an overall score of at least 7 is achieved with a minimum of 7.0 in the Reading and Writing sub-test.

 Word-processing, Internet and email skills are all basic requirements of this programme.
 No previous experience of computer conferencing is required as these skills will be developed during the programme.

-* Please ensure that the computer you intend to use when accessing the online learning environment can accept cookies (students using a corporate or other network should check with their network administrator).
+Please ensure that the computer you intend to use when accessing the online learning environment accepts cookies; if you intend to use a computer on a network then check with your network administrator.